 - Central Commercial and Manual Training High School (Central High School)

 - Mohawk Refining Corporation

 Getting Legal Help in Newark

-Remember to fill out our from to get your free Financial Compensation Packet, with information on leading asbestos and mesothelioma lawyers in your area.
+Remember to fill out our form to get your free Financial Compensation Packet, with information on the experienced asbestos and mesothelioma lawyers in your area.
 For questions and assistance, feel free to contact us at 800-793-4540.

 Page Reviewed and Edited by Mesothelioma Attorney Paul Danziger

 Paul Danziger grew up in Houston, Texas and earned a law degree from Northwestern University School of Law in Chicago.
 For over 25 years years he has focused on representing mesothelioma cancer victims and others hurt by asbestos exposure.
 Paul and his law firm have represented thousands of people diagnosed with mesothelioma, asbestosis, and lung cancer, recovering significant compensation for injured clients.
 Every client is extremely important to Paul and he will take every call from clients who want to speak with him.
 Paul and his law firm handle mesothelioma cases throughout the United States.